georgecker/simple-conv/README.md

 cd simple-conv
 ```

-2. Now simple use cargo to build and run.
+2. Now simply use cargo to build and run.
 The formate of the output file will be determined by the provided file extensions.
 ```sh
 cargo run -- input_file.jpeg output_file.png
 ```